DGrothe-PhD/Wordchecker/README.md

 # Word Checker
 Counts word occurrences in text files and results are saved in alphabetical order in a text file.
 Results are summarized for each source text file.
+Works best if the text files are saved as UTF-8 (with or without BOM), for example with Windows Notepad or Notepad++.
+The 3-byte BOM which can occur at the beginning of an UTF-8 file, is skipped so that the first word of the file is registered as a "normal word".

 Some characters, especially commas, periods and parentheses after a word, are removed before a word is registered.
 This smoothes the vocabulary somewhat, but by keeping the punctuation inside of a word if any (such as "2.0"), typos such as missing spaces after a comma are also registered after a closing bracket.
 URLs or compositions with slashes are not split up so that low-level domains or word endings (such as the "s" in "file(s)") are not counted as separate words.